 Virtual GSSE Information

 2020 GSSE Scholars should expect to spend around 6-hours a day on courses, course work, and additional activities scheduled.
 Lecture attendance for the summer virtual GSSE experience is mandatory, and parents will be notified of student lecture non-attendance on a weekly basis.
 Students who are unable to attend lectures are expected to notify our teaching staff in advance.
 Weekly assignments will help students practice the skills our courses teach.
-In addition, the GSSE team will be planning frequent social events and competitions for students on both weekdays and weekends, including build events, science bowls, and other competitions.
+In addition, the GSSE team will be planning frequent social events and competitions for students on weekdays, including RA small-group cohorts, science facility tours, college readiness presentations, UT laboratory tours, and other events/competitions.

 Mandatory attendance will be required for: